Eray-OZ/npm-file-toss/README.md

 ## Features

 - Transfer files over your local Wi-Fi network instantly.
-- Generate public links for cellular/remote downloads using the `--public` flag.
 - Zero configuration required on the receiving device.
 Just scan the QR code and download.

 ## Usage